Farro Salad Recipe with Caramelized Root Vegetables

 Heat a large saucepan over medium/high heat and add 1 tablespoon olive oil.
 Add the onion strips and cook until they begin to toast.
 Add the farro to the pan, tossing in the oil to toast the kernels.

-Then add the stock or broth (chicken or vegetable) and simmer on medium/low until the farro kernels have a soft bite.
+Then add the stock or broth (vegetable broth, beef broth, or chicken broth) and simmer on medium/low until the farro kernels have a soft bite.
 About 20 minutes.
 Much like pasta, you can cook farro to al-dente with a slight bite, or cook a little longer for a softer bite.
 Check as you go and stop when it’s just right for you.

 (While the farro is simmering, make the vegetables.
 See below).

 The farro will absorb most or all of the liquid.
 If the kernels are to your liking and there is still standing liquid in the pan, drain the excess liquid off before serving.

 Add salt and pepper to taste and serve with the sweet potatoes and yams.

 Heat a large skillet over medium/high and add 1 tablespoon olive oil.
 Put in the diced sweet potatoes and carrots.
 Cook covered for about 5 minutes to help make them tender.